 - 13. The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
 John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
 For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER). - 91.
 The underlying John Hancock Variable Insurance Trust portfolio is not a retail mutual fund and is only available under variable annuity contracts, variable life policies or through participation in tax qualified retirement plans.
 Although the portfolios' investment adviser or sub-advisers may manage retail mutual funds with similar names and investment objectives, no representation is made, and no assurance is given, that any portfolio's investment results will be comparable to the investment results of any other fund, including other funds with the same investment adviser or sub-adviser.
-Past performance is no guarantee of future results. - 128.
-The indicated separate account is operated by John Hancock Life Insurance Company of New York, which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act.
+Past performance is no guarantee of future results. - 110.
+This sub-account previously invested in a different underlying portfolio.
+It began investing in the current underlying portfolio effective November 2, 2012.
+Performance shown for periods prior to that date is based on the performance of the previous underlying portfolio/sub-account.
+The name of this sub-account may change effective on or about November 2, 2012 to more accurately reflect the name of the underlying fund. - 128.
+The indicated separate account is operated by John Hancock Life Insurance Company (U.S.A.), which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act. - 187.
+The underlying fund changed its name effective on or about November 3, 2017.
+Performance shown for periods prior to that date reflect the results under its former name.